Olmira/salsa/README.md

 # Salsa
-This is the place for experimentation.
+This is the place for experimentations.

 ## The setup (only once)
  - Fork the main repository to your private GitHub account